 Restriction on termination of rental and lease agreements

 Rental and lease agreements for land and premises may not be terminated with effect from 30 June 2022 for non-payment of rent in the period from 1 April to 30 June 2020 due to the crisis.
 The tenant must provide the landlord with credible evidence that the rent cannot be paid due to the crisis.
 The Corona special regulation does not contain any regulations on the amount of rent.

 Regulations on the right to a loan

-For consumer loan agreements concluded before 15 March 2020, a deferral of interest and principal payments due in the period from 1 April to 30 June 2020 shall apply for three months if the consumer cannot reasonably be expected to pay the instalments as a result of the crisis.
-Nor can termination of the loan during this period be based on deterioration in the financial situation or the value of collateral.
+For consumer loan agreements concluded before 15 March 2020, deferral of interest and principal payments due in the period from 1 April to 30 June 2020 shall apply for three months if the consumer cannot reasonably be expected to pay the instalments as a result of the crisis.
+Nor can termination of the loan during this period be based on deterioration in the financial situation or the value of the collateral.